Update: This tutorial is for crocheting right-handed, I now also have a tutorial for crocheting left-handed.

 Half-Double Crochet – Start crocheting hdc into ring the same as you would sc.
 I know what you are thinking, “Aren’t you supposed to ch 2 when starting hdc?”.
 In rows, yes.
 For rounds, I prefer only 1 ch.
 It is a preference, you can do either.

-Double Crochet – Ch 1 more time, you have now made 2 chains and this will count as your first dc stitch.
+Double Crochet – Ch 2 more times, you have now made 3 chains and this will count as your first dc stitch.
 Begin crocheting dc into ring

 7. Insert hook into ring, yarn over and pull through ring.